I’ve never understood what it was like to lose one’s faith, until the day after the election.

 You can proclaim that “we have to come together”, but we aren’t together, not yet.
 Republicans have spent the last decade doing everything in their power to ensure Obama couldn’t accomplish anything.
 They made it their mission to thwart his presidency.
 They rejected any supreme court nomination.
 They shut down the government!
 They refused to pass any bill.
 They held the Democratic party and Obama as hostages.
 This isn’t a partisan rant, this is the reality.
 They whined, yelled, and willingly attempted to undermine our democracy until they got their way and they were rewarded for it.
 Now they control all three branches of government.
 However, there is good news in all of this.
 For years, Republicans have blamed the Democrats for the problems we face as a nation.
 Now that they control the government, they will have to come up with actual solutions and if/when they fail (and they will fail), they will be the ones held responsible.
 I hope that I am wrong.
 I hope he’s the best President we’ve ever had, I really do.
 I want us to come together.
 I want people to start empathizing once again.
 I know that insulting our President-Elect isn’t a great first step, but we cannot ignore the things that he’s said and done.
 That’s disrespectful to all the people that he’s hurt.
 If Trump comes out, apologizes for his rhetoric and puts together a diverse cabinet, I will be the first one to apologize.
 I’ll gladly say I was wrong, I just don’t think that will happen though.

 Those who supported Bernie have to be remorseful that their candidate didn’t get a chance.
 I was hard on Bernie because I had ideological differences with him.
-Boy, do I wish we just elected him instead.
-He maybe could have won since he had all the momentum.
+His supporters will say that he could have won since he had all the momentum.
 Although, he lost the primary so who’s to say?
-Democrats have to get people engaged.
+What I do know is that Democrats have to get people engaged again.
 Hillary and the Democratic party need to do some real soul-searching about what their base wants.
 On the bright side, Hillary won the popular vote, so at least there are still many people who reject what Donald Trump stands for.
 We need to remember that there was a time when black people couldn’t attend the same school as white people.
 There was a time when women like Susan B. Anthony couldn’t vote.
 There was a time when gay marriage was still illegal, just a few years ago.
 We need to remember that these champions of social progress, who faced overwhelming odds, were still able to fight injustice every single day.
 We need to remember our ancestors, including my great-grandmother, who came to America after escaping horrible situations, far worse situations than the one we face today.
 I empathize with anyone who feels afraid right now, but we can get through this.
 If we want to change things and bring back the social justice progress that we worked so hard for, we cannot sit back and do nothing.
 We have to do more than just posting statuses, complaining online, and/or writing think-pieces, which I am insanely guilty of doing.
 We have to actually volunteer.
 We have to work, actually WORK, for social progress.
 We have to reach out to those that voted for Trump and give them a better candidate.
 We must try to understand how all Americans feel.
 We all need to do more than what we are doing now.
 It is the only way.

 Bonus: Michael Moore is just so spot on here regarding the anger that Trump supporters feel: https://www.youtube.com/watch?v=Yz3jWJVsErc